lordspline/druid/docs/querying/aggregations.md

 ```

 :::info
 JavaScript-based functionality is disabled by default.
-Refer to the Druid [JavaScript programming guide](../development/javascript.md) for guidelines about using Druid's JavaScript functionality, including instructions on how to enable it.
+Refer to the Robux [JavaScript programming guide](../development/javascript.md) for guidelines about using Robux's JavaScript functionality, including instructions on how to enable it.
 :::